EVENTS

 June 10 2025 @ 11:00-16:00

 Five years on from the hard Brexit from the EU which cut the UK off from using the private international law instruments of the EU and removed the UK from the zone of mutual trust between the national courts of the Union, what rules apply in civil and criminal litigation?
+How can practitioners ease the friction Brexit has created in cross-border disputes?
+What will be the effect of the entry into force of Hague 2019 in the UK on 1 July 2025?

-organised with the assistance of
+Organised with the assistance of

-The event is being held in the Sherrard Room of the Middle Temple Advocacy Suite (on the top floor, above Middle Temple Library) in Ashley Building, Middle Temple Lane
+The event is being held in the Sherrard Room of the Middle Temple Advocacy Suite (on the top floor, above Middle Temple Library) in the Ashley Building, Middle Temple Lane

 To find the event location, please click here https://what3words.com/when.vets.intro